artsy/force/CONTRIBUTING.md

 ## Write Tests

+Write tests for all new features and fixes using Mocha or Jest.
+Run all tests with `yarn test`.

+Mocha looks for files prefixed with `.test` or `.spec`, while Jest looks for the prefix `.jest`.

-Write tests for all new features and fixes.
-Run tests with `yarn test`.
-To speed up your workflow try watching an individual file for changes, e.g. `yarn mocha -- --watch desktop/components/foo/test.coffee`
+To speed up your workflow try watching an individual file for changes, e.g. `yarn mocha -- --watch desktop/components/foo/bar.test.coffee`

+## Write Code

 We definitely appreciate pull requests that highlight or reproduce a problem, even without a fix.

-## Write Code

 Implement your feature or bug fix.